matthew-scherf/Only-One/docs/preliminary_paper.md

 Moreover, critics who reject A2b face a burden: they must provide an alternative account of why anything exists at all.
 The principle of sufficient reason suggests that contingent beings require an unconditioned ground, and uniqueness follows from parsimony.

+### 5.2b A2c: Unity of Absolutes

+**Objection:** "This axiom assumes what you're trying to prove.
+Doesn't this make the proof of uniqueness (T1) circular?"

+**Response:** There are several points to address here:

+1. **All axiomatic systems have axioms.** The question is not whether we assume anything, but whether what we assume is defensible.
+A2c is justified on multiple grounds:

+   - **Linguistic evidence:** The phrase "the Absolute" (with definite article) presupposes uniqueness
+   - **Traditional support:** Brahman is *advitīya* (without a second) in all Advaita texts
+   - **Logical necessity:** Multiple absolutes would need distinguishing properties, but absolutes by definition lack properties (L1)
+   - **Parsimony:** One unconditioned ground is simpler than many

+2. **A2c makes explicit what was implicit.** Early versions of this formalization attempted to derive uniqueness from A1 and A2b alone.
+Machine verification revealed this was impossible—A2b only guarantees that *for each existent*, there's a unique absolute ground, not that *all existents share* the same ground.
+This gap forced us to make explicit what traditional Advaita always implied: there is no second.

+3. **This is not a weakness but a strength.** The formalization process revealed a hidden assumption.
+Rather than obscuring it in complex reasoning, we state it clearly as A2c.
+This is more honest and philosophically rigorous.

+4. **The alternative is incoherent.** If we tried to prove uniqueness without assuming it (either explicitly or implicitly), we'd need some principle that forces distinct absolutes to be identical.
+But what could that principle be?
+The only relevant principle is parsimony—and that just *is* a commitment to uniqueness.

+**Philosophical depth:** In Śaṅkara's commentaries, the uniqueness of Brahman is not derived from other principles—it's foundational to the entire system.
+By making this explicit as A2c, we're being faithful to the tradition's structure while gaining precision about its commitments.

 ### 5.3 A3: The Absolute Is Not Conditioned

 **Objection:** "Why can't there be mutual conditioning, or circular grounding?"